syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-TreeView/LoadOnDemand.md

 ---
 layout: post
-title: Load On Demand | WindowsForms | Syncfusion
+title: Load On Demand in Windows Forms MultiColumn TreeView control | Syncfusion
-description: Load On Demand
+description: Learn about Load On Demand support in Syncfusion Windows Forms MultiColumn TreeView control and more details.
 platform: WindowsForms
 control: MultiColumnTreeView
 documentation: ug
 ---

-# LoadOnDemand
+# Load On Demand in Windows Forms MultiColumn TreeView

 LoadOnDemand feature is to give a delay in loading a node in a Tree, before the user initiates a node to expand.